constructive-news/squirrelnews/README.md

 We are using Firebase as our Application Cloud Backend.
 So far we are using

-* Firestore to persist Articles
+* Firestore to persist curated articles
 * Functions to provide an API for third-party-apps to publish curations

 ### Runtime Environment for Functions